Some facts and figures

 - Where they think they will be welcome and helped financially – because of the numbers of refugees, countries where they first land are often hostile and unable to keep them safe.
 They therefore move on hoping to escape destitution.

 All the refugees are single men; why do they leave their families?

 MEN AND WOMEN

 Firstly, single young men are often targeted by groups like ISIS, the Taliban and others as potential recruits – and so these men have to flee in order to avoid being enlisted or killed.

-Secondly, many of the young women who flee sadly get stuck in Libya, or are more likely to be taken into the slave trade.
-More of the women are killed on the way, which is why greater numbers of men eventually get through to Europe.
+Thirdly, many of the young women who flee sadly get stuck, or are more likely to be taken into the slave trade.
+More women are killed on the way, which is why greater numbers of men eventually get through to Europe.